Attic Storage

 Closet rod bracket

-If there is room available for installing this sort of bracket, it is necessary to drill a hole in the front part of the hook, before installing the bracket.
+If there is room to install this sort of bracket, it is necessary to drill a hole in the front part of the hook before installing the bracket.
 This will allow a screw to be installed, holding the closet rod in place and keeping it from falling out.

-Another option is to use a closet rod bracket of the type shown below.
-This takes up less room and there is less risk of the closet rod falling out, even without putting screws from the bracket into the wood closet rod.
-However, this type is limited to 1” diameter closet rods, necessitating the use of metal, rather than wood closet rods.
+Another option is to use a closet rod bracket, as shown below.
+This takes up less room, and there is less risk of the closet rod falling out, even without putting screws from the bracket into the wood closet rod.
+However, this type is limited to 1” diameter closet rods, necessitating the use of metal rather than wood closet rods.

 closet rod bracket, metal